UnixJunkie/diskuv-ocaml/contributors/doc/LocalProject.rst

 Recap: You fetched a Local Project, built its code and all of its dependencies, and then ran the resulting application!

-In your own projects you will likely be making edits, and then building and repeating those two steps over and over again.
+In your own projects you will likely be making edits, and then building, and then repeating the edit and build steps over and over again.
 Since you already did ``build-dev`` once, use the following to "quickly" build your Local Project:

 .. code-block:: ps1con